hatfieldlibrary/oai-provider-service/README.md

 # OAI-PMH Service

-This Nodejs Express application can support multiple, configurable OAI-PMH version 2.0 providers.
+This Nodejs Express application can support multiple, configurable OAI-PMH version 2.0 data providers.
 We are using a specific configuration for one of our local services `(tagger-provider)`.
 The service is configured with a second, very simple provider with dummy data `(sample-provider)`.